HomeSmartMesh/website-hugo/content/docs/networks/thread.md

 * use with the OpenThread dongle firmware [detailed above](#openthread)
 * The docker command below runs deamonized (in the background) and maps port 80.
 * Note that restarting the same container does not work there fore `-rm` would help restart a new container each time
-* Two issues happen when mapping port 80 only, the `Topology` menu does not show anything and the Android comissioning App can't reach the border router so a falback on `host` networking with the second docker command solves these issues.
+* Two issues happen when mapping port 80 only, the `Topology` menu does not show anything and the Android commissioning App can't reach the border router so a falback on `host` networking with the second docker command solves these issues.
 ```bash
 docker run --rm --name otbr-metal -d --sysctl "net.ipv6.conf.all.disable_ipv6=0 \
         net.ipv4.conf.all.forwarding=1 net.ipv6.conf.all.forwarding=1" \